tenlisboa/dotenv-safest/README.markdown

 If all the required variables were successfully read but an error was thrown when trying to read the `.env` file, the error will be included in the result object under the `error` key.

-`dotenv-safe` compares the actual environment after loading `.env` (if any) with the example file, so it will work correctly if environment variables are missing in `.env` but provided through other means such as a shell script.
+`dotenv-safest` compares the actual environment after loading `.env` (if any) with the example file, so it will work correctly if environment variables are missing in `.env` but provided through other means such as a shell script.

 ## Preloading

-You can use the `--require` (`-r`) command line option to preload dotenv-safe.
+You can use the `--require` (`-r`) command line option to preload dotenv-safest.
 By doing this, you do not need to require and load dotenv in your application code.
 This is the preferred approach when using import instead of require.

 ```
-$ node -r dotenv-safe/config your_script.js
+$ node -r dotenv-safest/config your_script.js
 ```

 [See the dotenv README for more information]((https://github.com/motdotla/dotenv#preload)).